CarboxyDev/lifely/README.md

 ---

 ## Latest note from developer
-[Update : 04/18/21]
+[Update: 04/18/21]

 Lifely recently had a huge revamp where I completely changed the design and the code.
 Almost every piece of code was rewritten inspired by the old (and rusty) version of Lifely.

-As of now, my plan is to add some more features and make this game better before going on a break from Lifely.
-More features will probably come in the future.
+~~As of now, my plan is to add some more features and make this game better before going on a break from Lifely.
+More features will probably come in the future.~~

+[Update: 01/22/22]
+Lifely has been out of development for quite some time now.
+The latest release might be very unstable.

 ---